Quaristice: Artwork

 A disk defragmentation tool that visualises data as squares, which inspired the design behind Quaristice.

-The artwork for Quaristice was created by The Designers Republic.
-After the release of Chiastic Slide, Autechre and tDR took a break from each other creatively for ten years, not working on their next four albums.
-They would collaborate again in 2008 for Quaristice, with tDR noting Autechre's music became "harder, more abrasive, less human than before".
+The artwork for Quaristice was created by The Designers Republic (tDR).
+After the release of Chiastic Slide, Autechre and tDR took a break from working together for ten years, with tDR not working on the artwork for the duo's next four albums.
+They worked together again in 2008 for Quaristice, with tDR noting Autechre's music became "harder, more abrasive, less human than before".

 The majority of the artwork and packaging for the album is made up of squares and "minute and precisely laid out Akzidenz-Grotesk type".
 Booth stated "the idea was to be type based, neat and producty" and that their brief was "really, really specific".
 The design was originally inspired by disk defragmentation graphics, specifically from Norton's Disk Tools. tDR stated the squares lack any meaning, other than "to suggest no meaning at all".
 The colours used for Quaristice reference old consumer technology user guides.
-James Burton, who handled production at Warp, found a manufacturer that was able to laser-cut into steel, so tDr "re-imagined the physicality of the design as a "techno" metal box" for the deluxe 2xCD edition.
+James Burton, who handled production at Warp, found a manufacturer that was able to laser-cut into steel, so tDR "re-imagined the physicality of the design as a "techno" metal box" for the deluxe 2xCD edition.